January 22: celebrating Roe v Wade,

 days of illegal abortion.
 Women's lives will NOT be sacrificed

-in the name of politics.
-Abortion and self-determination are fundamental human rights of all women, regardless of a woman's socioeconomic, ethnic, racial, cultural or religious
+Abortion, reproductive and sexual freedom, and self-determination are fundamental human rights of all women, regardless of a woman's socioeconomic, ethnic, racial, cultural or religious

 background, age, or sexual orientation.